bwindsor22/quality-diversity-rl/README.md

     * Check java: try `conda install -c conda-forge/label/gcc7 openjdk` to get java.
 Check `java --version` shows java.
 Ensure `which java` points to the same java as `echo $JAVA_HOME`. `$JAVA_HOME/bin/java` should be the same as `which java`
     * Check gradle: `cd GVGAI_GYM_BAM/GVGAI_GYM/` and run `./gradlew --status`
     * If you've changed gradle or java, try reinstalling bam4d
+* Common errors
+    * `module evolution not found`: make sure you set your python path, above
+    * `module DQN has no attribute conv1`: ignore, this sometimes happens when starting up several instances

+### Using lab hosts
 * check ganglia (ask on slack for details) to watch your CPU usage.
 Ideally, you want to see `system` and `user` usage as high, but that `wait` is zero.
 If you see `wait`, you're overloading the cpus
 * I recommend running from `tmux` and using one pane to run the script, while having `htop` open in another pane